nsisongltd/documentation/best--practices.md

 -   Don't swallow exceptions or "fail silently".
 -   Don't write code that guesses at future functionality.
 -   Exceptions should be exceptional.

+## Naming

+-   Make use of meaningful variable names.
+Avoid abbreviations.
+-   Name the enumeration parameter the singular of the collection. e.g when looping over a collection of books, say for book in books and not for b in books.
+It’s clearer this way.
+-   Name variables created by a factory after the factory (`userFactory` or `UserFactory` creates user).
+-   Name variables, methods, and classes to reveal intent.
+Intent describes the function of the class, method or variable.
+A typical example is if we were describing a class method to sort a collection by a certain parameter.
+It’s preferred to define this as `obj.sort_by(param)` or `obj->sort_by(param)`.
+It makes code more readable and requires less documentation.
+-   Treat acronyms as words in names (`XmlHttpRequest` not `XMLHTTPRequest`), even if the acronym is the entire name (class `Html` not class `HTML`).
+-   Suffix variables holding a factory with _factory (user_factory)